Bruno-Bells/PyWeb3D/README.md

  - Open a pull request from the new branch to the original repo.
  - Clean up after your pull request is merged.

-refer to this [article](https://blog.scottlowe.org/2015/01/27/using-fork-branch-git-workflow/) for detailed explaination on the workflow
+refer to this [article](https://blog.scottlowe.org/2015/01/27/using-fork-branch-git-workflow/) for detailed explanation on the workflow

 # Credits and references
  - Inspired by **[three.js](https://threejs.org/)**